piarasj/timer/README.md

 3. Select count up/down modes
 4. Copy the generated URL from the text area

-This makes it much easier than manually constructing URLs!
+This may make it easier than manually constructing URLs - for some.

 ## 🍔 **Hamburger Menu Features**